Sobell Leisure Centre redevelopment

 - Creating a high-energy, fun, active zone for people of all ages.

-- Expanding and improving existing facilities, including the squash courts, gym, dojo, and boxing studio.
+- Expanding and improving existing facilities, including the dojo and boxing gym.

 If you would like to stay up to date with the project please subscribe using the subscribe button on the right.